FrankDTS/Codex_test/README.md

 python integration/app.py
 ```

-The app will fetch example data from Google Calendar and Asana (the current code uses static placeholders) and return a merged JSON representation at `http://localhost:5000/`.
+The app will fetch example data from Google Calendar and Asana (the current code uses static placeholders).
+Browse to `http://localhost:5000/` to view a simple timeline and status dashboard.
+The raw merged data is available at `http://localhost:5000/api/data`.

 ## Next Steps

 - Replace the placeholder functions in `integration/app.py` with real API calls.
-- Add authentication and a real front-end to visualize your timeline and dashboard (Done, In Progress, To Do).
+- Add authentication and replace the placeholder APIs with real calls.
+- Customize the HTML templates for your preferred style and add additional features.